How Often Should I Take My Puppy Outside To Use The Bathroom?

 Puppy's Health

 The health of your puppy can also impact their bathroom habits.
-Certain health conditions, such as urinary tract infections or gastrointestinal , may cause frequent urination or accidents.
+Certain health conditions, such as urinary tract infections or gastrointestinal issues, may cause frequent urination or accidents.
 If you notice any sudden changes in your puppy's bathroom behavior, it's essential to consult with a veterinarian to rule out any underlying health problems.

 What to Expect